Geospatial Data

 • cartographic files, focusing on Canada's mainland and islands.

-• Great Lakes Commission GIS A variety of GIS map layers for public use, focusing on the Great Lakes and the St. Lawrence River.
+• Great Lakes Commission GIS offers a variety of GIS map layers for public use, focusing on the Great Lakes and the St. Lawrence River.
 Layers include a range of geographical and political boundary maps such as Great Lakes States, Canadian provinces, U.S. Congressional Districts, and county boundaries for several states.
 This collection also provides access to geographic data like elevation, watershed boundaries, and ecological layers related to fisheries and bird populations.

 Ontario

-• Ontario Geohub A go-to resource where you can search, interact with, request, and download reliable geospatial data and metadata about Ontario.
-Example datasets include orthophotography of Southern Ontario, captured on a 5-year cycle starting in 2011 as well as high-resolution (>= 5cm) LiDAR data and derived products collected in leaf-off conditions beginning in 2022.
+• The Ontario Geohub is a go-to resource where you can search, interact with, request, and download reliable geospatial data and metadata about Ontario.
+Example datasets include orthophotography of Southern Ontario, captured on a 5-year cycle starting in 2011 as well as high-resolution LiDAR data and derived products collected in leaf-off conditions beginning in 2022.
 You will also discover a range of unique mapping applications from the Government of Ontario, like Fish ON-line, the Ontario Watershed Information Tool (OWIT), Make a Topographic Map, and more.

 Peterborough